Indianapolis Drug Possession Defense Lawyer

 - Schedule V: Lyrica, Lomotil

-What Are The Penalties For Drug Possession?
+What Are The Criminal Penalties For Drug Possession?

 The potential penalties for possession of a small of a certain controlled substance are either a Class A misdemeanor or a Level 6 felony.
 For example, a methamphetamine possession charge involving less than five grams of the drug is generally always treated as a Level 6 felony, which carries a fine up to $10,000 with a prison sentence of up to two-and-a-half years.
 Additionally, if an enhancing circumstance applies, which might include possession on school property or having a prior conviction, one may be convicted of a more serious felony offense.
-While Indiana state penalties can be harsh, federal laws can be even more so.
-Currently, federal law requires a minimum prison sentence of five years for possession of any amount over 5 grams, with a maximum sentence of 40 years.

 Indiana Marijuana Possession Laws